-Please see the below under the state name for compliant information if you reside in California, Florida, or Massachusetts.
+Please see the below under the state name for compliant information if you reside in California or Massachusetts.

-Status: SAGE is not required to seek approval from the Bureau for Private Post secondary Education and can offer 100% online programs to residents of California with no restrictions. * New legislation as of July 1, 2017 requires Sage to apply for CA approval.
+Status: SAGE is not required to seek approval from the Bureau for Private Post secondary Education and can offer 100% online programs to residents of California with no restrictions.
 Internships, externships, and clinical placements are permitted in CA for online and campus-based courses and programs.

 Status: SAGE is not required to seek approval from the Massachusetts Department of Higher Education and can offer 100% online programs to residents of Massachusetts.